 The effects of this pollution are felt in every part of the body, down to the cellular level.
 A research study conducted by scientists from the Forum of International Respiratory Societies confirms that ‘ultrafine particles pass through the lungs, are readily picked up by cells, and are carried via the bloodstream to expose virtually all cells in the body’.

-These findings are also illustrated in an interactive article that shows how air pollution causes different lung and heart diseases, dementia and other brain diseases, hives and brittle bones, as well as reduced fertility and miscarriages.
+These findings are also illustrated in an interactive article that shows how it causes different lung and heart diseases, dementia and other brain diseases, hives and brittle bones, as well as reduced fertility and miscarriages.

 The damage that air pollution causes the human body is due to systemic inflammation, whereby the body’s immune cells release enzymes and acids to kill pollution particles, believing them to be bacteria.
 These inflammatory proteins spread around the body, affecting nearly every organ in the body.